hindman/optopus/README.md

 less intuitive, more verbose, and more hemmed in by restrictions than they need to be.

-Optopus will change that by providing a library that is intuitive and efficient to configure; powerful when needed for complex, specialized, unusual, or merely particular situations; and designed carefully with an eye toward customization and flexibility.
+Optopus will change that by providing a library that is easy and efficient to configure; powerful when needed for complex, specialized, unusual, or merely particular situations; and designed with an eye toward customization and flexibility.
 At every level of program complexity -- ranging from throwaway scripts to the next-big-thing -- Optopus will offer a superior approach to handling command-line arguments.

 The library is under active development and a beta release has been published.
-The purpose of that release was mainly to reserve the project name in [PyPI][pypi_optopus] but it already provides one small bit of useful functionality not currently available in other libraries -- namely, no-configuration parsing, which is handy for temporary or experimental scripts that require nothing more than open-ended support for options and positionals.
+The purpose of that release was mainly to reserve the project name in [PyPI][pypi_optopus] but it already provides one small bit of useful functionality, one not currently available in other libraries -- namely, no-configuration parsing, which is handy for temporary or experimental scripts that require nothing more than open-ended support for options and positionals.